Stone space partitions indexed by a poset: Introduction

-The key concept developed is that of a $p$\emph{-trim set }$A$ for $A\in R$ (the Boolean ring underlying the Stone space), satisfying the condition $A\cap X_{q}\neq0$ iff $q\geqslant p$; this (or more precisely the associated idea of a supertrim set) provide a topological equivalent to the algebraic concept of a pseudo-indecomposable set.
+The key concept developed is that of a $p$\emph{-trim set }$A$ for $A\in R$ (the Boolean ring underlying the Stone space), satisfying the conditions $A\cap X_{q}\neq\emptyset$ iff $q\geqslant p$ and (if $P$ is a PO system) $|A\cap X_{p}|=1$ if $p\in P^{d}$; this provides a topological equivalent to the algebraic concept of a pseudo-indecomposable set.
 We will primarily be interested in $P$-partitions $\{X_{p}\mid p\in P\}$ of a (dense) subset $X$ of a Stone space $W$ for which every element of $W$ has a neighbourhood base of trim sets.
-This strengthens~(\ref{eq:goodpartn}) by adding conditions on local properties of the partition, with elements of $X_{p}$ dividing into \emph{clean points,} which have a $p$-trim neighbourhood, and \emph{limit points}.
-We will consider \emph{trim partitions}, where every element of $X_{p}$ is a clean point,\emph{ semi-trim partitions,} where the limit points satisfy some additional conditions, and \emph{complete partitions, }where $X$ is the whole Stone space $W$.
+This strengthens~(\ref{eq:goodpartn})~or~(\ref{eq:finbase}) by adding conditions on local properties of the partition, with elements of $X_{p}$ dividing into \emph{clean points,} which have a $p$-trim neighbourhood, and \emph{limit points}.
+We will consider \emph{trim partitions}, where every element of $X_{p}$ is a clean point,\emph{ semi-trim partitions,} where clean points are dense in $X_{p}$ for relevant $p$, and \emph{complete partitions, }where $X$ is the whole Stone space $W$.

 The paper is structured as follows.
-In Section~\ref{sec:Definitions-and-Basic} we define and establish some basic properties of the different types of partitions, linking properties of the partition such as existence, compactness and isolated point structure with order properties of the poset.
-Our initial definitions relate to any topological space, but towards the end of this section and thereafter we restrict to Stone spaces.
-In Section~\ref{sec:Characterising-partitions-by} we show that trim $P$-partitions of a Stone space are effectively equivalent to a type function satisfying certain conditions from the underlying Boolean ring to the power set of $P$.
+In Section~\ref{sec:Definitions-and-Basic} we define and establish some basic properties of the different types of partitions, with examples, linking properties of the partition such as existence, compactness and isolated point structure with order properties of the poset or PO system.
+Our initial definitions relate to any topological space, but Sections~\ref{sec:Characterising-partitions-by}~to~\ref{sec:Uniqueness-Conditions} focus on Stone spaces, particularly on those arising from a countable Boolean ring, which we term \emph{$\omega$-Stone spaces}.

+In Section~\ref{sec:Characterising-partitions-by} we show that trim sets are p.i., and that trim $P$-partitions of a Stone space are effectively equivalent to structure diagrams as defined by Hanf~\cite{Hanf}; and hence that a countable Boolean ring is primitive iff its Stone space admits a trim partition.